 The hunger for more

-We take advantage of this in our day to day lives with Marketing strategies that target people based on their society, culture, and behavior.
+We take advantage of this in our day to day lives by targeting people based on their society, culture, and behavior.
 The result of one action is the cause that needs to be manipulated and regenerated to re-create the same scenario.
 In other words, on would take the original cause, recreate it to generate a required result.
-Not only is this the biggest mistake one could make but it also creates an immense hunger for more of the same.
+Not only is this the biggest mistake but it also creates an immense hunger for more of the same.
 Since the use of this strategy is also implemented in rewards for certain actions.
 Knowing the result of a specific action makes it easier to consider and more likely to take effect.
 Considering the option that we are not in control of our lives makes our ability to make the right decision much harder.
 Our hunger for power and possessions is much higher than our need for emotional stability, and overall health be it emotional or physical.
 The very things that make us human are the things we are letting go of and replacing with our clinging to materialism that in turn would grant instant gratifications.
 The length of these gratifications is so small that we don’t get the chance to truly experience its power which creates a deep hunger for more.
 Even though we know the length of such gratifications, we grew desperate enough to ignore the repercussions of our actions and decisions simply because it’s instant, easy, fast, and everyone is doing it.
 We embrace these traits instead of the ones that matter, and by doing so, we lose our way.
 Love, empathy, forgiveness, and honor are traits we lost to power, greed, and fame.